Application workflow to prevent registration support organizations from violating the Administrative Scrivener Act.

 - Users (foreign individuals, affiliated institutions, registration support organizations) only need to input data into the form.

-- Official application documents for submission to immigration authorities are generated by administrative scriveners through the system during intermediary services.
+- Official application documents for immigration submission are generated by administrative scriveners through the system during application intermediary.

 - The phase where users create application forms does not exist, avoiding the risk of violating the Administrative Scrivener Law.

-- The application flow involves administrative scriveners (excluding self-plans where foreign individuals apply themselves), ensuring compliance.
+- A mechanism where administrative scriveners are always involved in the application flow (excluding self-plans where foreign individuals apply themselves).

-This allows registration support organizations to use RakuVisa with peace of mind even after the amendment to the Administrative Scrivener Law.
+This allows registration support organizations to use RakuVisa with peace of mind even after the Administrative Scrivener Law amendment.

 **Conclusion: Understand the Amended Administrative Scrivener Law Correctly and Operate Lawfully**

-- The amendment to the Administrative Scrivener Law (enforced in the 8th year of Reiwa) makes paid document creation under names like "consulting fees" illegal.
+- The Administrative Scrivener Law amendment (enforced in the 8th year of Reiwa) has made paid document creation under names like "consulting fees" illegal.

-- Registration support organizations need to clearly separate "support services" and "application services" to avoid risks.
+- Registration support organizations need to clearly distinguish between "support tasks" and "application tasks" to avoid risks.

-- With a design of user input + administrative scrivener intermediary, RakuVisa remains usable with confidence even after the law amendment.
+- RakuVisa's design of user input + administrative scrivener intermediary allows for safe use even after the legal amendment.

 JP